 It keeps the conversation centralized.
 Often stories contain discussion about more than one topic, yet on other sites they are confined to a single category/forum, limiting the exposure.
 The link could be submitted to more than one forum, but then each conversation would remain separate and users would rarely interact with users from other forums.
 On this site, the story would simply be tagged with multiple tags and all users would see all discussion about the story in a single location.

 The full user tree is made public and each user's profile shows who invited them.
-This provides some degree of accountability and can act as a tool to help identify voting rings.
+This provides some degree of accountability and helps identify voting rings.

 Often on other sites, a user would have his or her comment downvoted without explanation and then edit their comment to ask why they were downvoted.
 On this site, voters must choose a reason before downvoting comments and those votes are tallied and shown to the original commenter.